Rick45/quick-arr-Stack/README.md

 `sudo chown -R $USER:$USER /path/to/HDDSTORAGE/directory`

-This will allow you to create folders, copy and paste files, this could be also required for Sonarr and Radarr to do some opetations.
+This will allow you to create folders, copy and paste files, this could be also required for Sonarr and Radarr to do some operations.

 After this Create 2 folders in the `Storage\Completed` folder, `Movies` and `TV`, this will be used later.